catataw/bulwark/README.md

 ## Usage

 Bulwark requires a working PKCS#11 implementation in order to function properly.
 Most distrubutions include binaries for [Mozilla's NSS](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS).
-NSS offers a pretty good implementation of most PKCS#11 functions, and is the library I use for my own integration testing with Bulwark.
+NSS offers a pretty good implementation of most PKCS#11 functions, and it's the library I use for my own integration testing with Bulwark.

-That said, Bulkwark should work without issue on any PKCS#11 API that is compliant with the RSA's PKCS#11 standard, version 2.20.
+That said, Bulkwark should work without issue on any PKCS#11 API that is compliant with the PKCS#11 standard, version 2.20.
 If you notice any strange issues when using a different implementation, please open an issue and I'll try to help.

 Assuming you have a PKCS#11 implementation, using Bulwark is fairly straightforward: